 You could opt to install a small wind turbine on your property to generate a percentage of your electricity, either installed on the roof of your home or as a free-standing pole.
 This will help to reduce your electricity bills, although you will find wind energy more beneficial if your geographical location is more susceptible to high winds.

 If you are looking for a renewable energy source to provide heating and hot water for your home, you could choose to have a biomass system installed.
 This burns organic materials, such as wood pellets, so it is not a totally clean energy source, although it does produce lower levels of carbon than fossil fuels.

-While these are all great options, the easiest and cheapest way to support renewable energy in your home is by switching to a green energy plan, such as our unlimited renewable energy plan.
+While these are all great options, the easiest way to support renewable energy in your home is by switching to a green energy plan, such as our unlimited renewable energy plan.
 Inspire members get all the benefits of using renewable energy sources, but without the need for a huge amount of space, upfront cost, or potential unknown costs.